 According to the Merriam-Webster Dictionary, bullying is the "abuse and mistreatment of someone vulnerable by someone stronger, more powerful, etc."

 Bullying occurs when someone decides to exercise dominance over another person by harming them emotionally or physically.
 Once they've managed to inflict enough pain, the person on the receiving end begins to suffer from a lack of self-esteem and confidence.
 The cycle continues, making the victim weaker and easier to dominate and control over time.
 If unchecked, the results of the bullying are often tragic.

 This definition can be broken down further by exploring the three major things that must happen for a situation to be considered bullying:

 - The person who is bullying someone else must be doing it intentionally.

 - The person who is bullying someone must have been bullying this person repeatedly for a significant amount of time.

 - The person who is bullying someone else must be stronger or must be in a higher position of power than the victim.

 While general rudeness and other situations involving conflict can seem like bullying, it has to meet these three requirements to be considered bullying.
 Although we mainly focus on bullying in schools and among classmates, bullying can happen in the adult world as well, and it is especially common in the workplace.
 Adult bullying, however, can be far more subtle and harder to identify than bullying that takes place in youth.
 This is why we hear more about bullying in school rather than bullying in adult situations.

 What Are Some Bullying Examples?

 Although bullying seems fairly straightforward, there are quite a few categories of bullying and some are far more subtle than others.
-Here are a few common categories that you should know about:
+Here are a few common categories and examples of bullying that you should know about: